Company: Ex-Trump lawyer raiding nonprofit for personal use | Federal News Network

 Event organizer John Sabal, known as “QAnon John” to followers of the QAnon conspiracy theory, declined to explain the decision to financially support Powell’s nonprofit, also known as DTR, but said the money isn’t for her personal benefit.

-“As far as I know, DTR is benefiting a bunch of different causes.
-Those I will not speak on, but you can talk to her about that,” he said.

-Powell didn’t respond to interview requests, but one of her attorneys said she denies Dominion’s accusations.
-Powell’s personal legal bills are covered by her malpractice carrier, and her nonprofit has a proper corporate structure with a board of directors, said her lawyer, Howard Kleinhendler.
+Powell didn’t respond to interview requests.
+One of her attorneys, Howard Kleinhendler, said a malpractice carrier covers Powell’s personal legal bills and her nonprofit has a proper corporate structure.

 Trump and his allies filed more than 50 lawsuits in multiple states over the election and lost at every turn.
 Powell and Rudy Giuliani were among the lawyers behind the cases claiming a conspiracy by Democrats, despite Republican state leaders, and Trump’s own attorney general and other administration officials, publicly stating there was no major election fraud.
 Powell appeared with Giuliani at a press conference and made multiple TV appearances.